victoria-soto/template/essays/harderorsmarter.md

 <img class="ui medium centered image" max-height="300" max-width="350" src="../images/caveman-too-busy.jpg">

-## Pick Your Poision!
+## Pick Your Poison!
-Let's examine the following frameworks: Semantic-UI, Bootstrap, and UIkit--take a look at example code and websites these frameworks can develop from <a href="https://dashbouquet.com/blog/web-development/top-5-most-popular-css-frameworks-that-you-should-pay-attention-to-in-2017#contacts">dashBoquet</a> who reviewed the top five CSS frameworks of 2017.
+Let's examine the following frameworks: Semantic-UI, Bootstrap, and UIkit--take a look at example code and websites these frameworks can develop courtesy of <a href="https://dashbouquet.com/blog/web-development/top-5-most-popular-css-frameworks-that-you-should-pay-attention-to-in-2017#contacts">dashBoquet</a> who reviewed the top five CSS frameworks of 2017.

 ### Semantic-UI